sybrew/the-seo-framework/readme.txt

 		* After-upgrade notifications now have "SEO: " prefixed.
 		* Facebook and Twitter Social Meta Settings input now show initial placeholders when emptied.
 		* Sped up admin JavaScript initialization by combining jQuery overhead calls.
+		* Refactored "floating title placeholder"'s code, this means it no longer "glues" every part together based on assumption to perform calculations and placements.
+			/
+			* This made way for new features, it improved performance, and it lowered overall lower maintenance cost.
+			* TODO test RTL.
 		* In-post SEO box active tab's shadow now has the same color as the used admin button color scheme.
 			/
 			* TODO test RTL.